 Building work can be disruptive at the best of times so making sure you choose the right builder for the job is imperative.

-Whether you’re looking to completely renovate or add an extension, because of what’s involved, building work usually means laying out a considerable amount of time and money.
+Whether you’re looking to completely renovate or add an extension to improve your home and add space and value, because of what’s involved, building work usually means laying out a considerable amount of time and money.
 And with so many builders to choose from, it can be difficult and time consuming just to find the right builder for your job.

 Some building firms will be able to cater for all your requirements from a full-on extension to foundation and ground works, but there will also be more local-based traders who excel at one specific requirement like refurbishment, demolition or underpinning.